Random coalescing geodesics in first-passage percolation: Coalescence

 \emph{Case 2: Bounded support.} We proceed with the case that the edge weight distribution has bounded support, that is, that

 is finite.
-We will in this case need to replace the rectangle $R_m$ by a larger random selected region, delimited by two vertical lines and two finite geodesics.
-The finite geodesics will be segments of $G$, for two different starting points, and we need to know that we can choose the other endpoints not too far apart.
+We will in this case need to replace the rectangle $R_m$ by a larger randomly selected region, delimited by two vertical lines and two finite geodesics obtained from $G$.

-\begin{claim} Assume that $G$ eventually moves into the right half-plane $H_0$.
-Then, for every $\eps>0$ and $x,y\in\Z^2$, there are infinitely many $n$ for which $G(x)$ and $G(y)$ intersect $H_0+n{\bf e}_1$ within distance $\eps n$ of each other, almost surely. \end{claim}

-\begin{proof}[Proof of claim] It will suffice to show that the set of limiting points of $G$ is almost surely constant.
-Assume the contrary, that there is an angle $\theta\in[0,2\pi]$ which is in the set of directions for $G$ with probability strictly between 0 and 1.
-Then the event $A_j$ that $G(j{\bf e}_2)$ is entirely contained in $H_0$ and has $\theta$ in its set of directions has positive probability.
-By the ergodic theorem we may find $j_1<j_2<j_3$ such that $A_{j_1}\cap A_{j_3}$ occurs, while $G(j_2{\bf e}_2)$ does not have $\theta$ in its set of directions, while still is entirely contained in $H_0$.
-However, then $G(j_2{\bf e}_2)$ must cross one of the others, which is a contradiction. \end{proof}

-Fix $\eps=(t_0-\E[\omega_e])/6$.
-Given $m\ge1$, $0<j_1<j_2<j_3<\eps m/t_0$, and $-m<j_1'<j_3'<m$ with $j_3'-j_1'<\eps m/t_0$, let $A=A(m,j_1,j_2,j_3,j_1',j_3')$ denote the event that (see Figure~\ref{fig:coal2}) \begin{itemize} \item $G(j_1{\bf e}_2)$, $G(j_2{\bf e}_2)$ and $G(j_3{\bf e}_2)$ belong to different coalescence classes; \item $G(j_1{\bf e}_2)$, $G(j_2{\bf e}_2)$ and $G(j_3{\bf e}_2)$ are entirely contained in the right half-plane; \item the top- respectively bottom-most intersections of $G(j_1{\bf e}_2)$ and $G(j_3{\bf e}_2)$ with the vertical line $\{(m,j):j\in\Z\}$ occur at $(m,j_1')$ and $(m,j_3')$; \item $T\big((0,j_1),(m,j_1')\big)\le(\E[\omega_e]+\eps)\|(m,j_1'-j_1)\|_1$. \end{itemize}
+Fix $\eps=(t_1-\E[\omega_e])/6$.
+Given $m\ge1$, $0<j_1<j_2<j_3<\eps m/t_1$, and $-m<j_1'<j_3'<m$ with $j_3'-j_1'<\eps m/t_1$, let $A=A(m,j_1,j_2,j_3,j_1',j_3')$ denote the event that (see Figure~\ref{fig:coal2}) \begin{itemize} \item $G(j_1{\bf e}_2)$, $G(j_2{\bf e}_2)$ and $G(j_3{\bf e}_2)$ belong to different coalescence classes; \item $G(j_1{\bf e}_2)$, $G(j_2{\bf e}_2)$ and $G(j_3{\bf e}_2)$ are entirely contained in the right half-plane; \item the top- respectively bottom-most intersections of $G(j_1{\bf e}_2)$ and $G(j_3{\bf e}_2)$ with the vertical line $\{(m,j):j\in\Z\}$ occur at $(m,j_1')$ and $(m,j_3')$; \item $T\big((0,j_1),(m,j_1')\big)\le(\E[\omega_e]+\eps)\|(m,j_1'-j_1)\|_1$. \end{itemize}

 We argue that $A$ has positive probability to occur for some set of parameters.
-First, observe that by making $m$ large we can make sure to find three coalescing classes represented on the vertical axis within $0$ and $\eps m/t_0$, and that some representative in each class is entirely contained in the right half-plane.
-Second, using the shape theorem\footnote{Note that the time constant satisfies $\mu(z)\le\E[\omega_e]\|z\|_1$.} and Claim~\ref{klejm}, we increase $m$ so that the fourth condition is met and the three representatives intersect $\{(m,j):j\in\Z\}$ within distance $\eps m/t_0$ of each other.
-We conclude that $A$ has positive probability to occur for some set of parameters.
+First, observe that by making $m$ large we can make sure to find three coalescence classes represented on the vertical axis within $0$ and $\eps m/t_1$, and that some representative in each class is entirely contained in the right half-plane.
+Second, using the shape theorem\footnote{Note that the time constant satisfies $\mu(z)\le\E[\omega_e]\|z\|_1$.} we increase $m$ so that the fourth condition is met.
+At last, we note that since $\dir(G)$ is almost surely constant, by Lemma~\ref{rng direction}, there are infinitely many $n$ for which $G(j_1{\bf e}_2)$ and $G(j_3{\bf e}_2)$ intersect $H_0+n{\bf e}_1$ within distance $\eps n/t_1$ of each other.
+By increasing $m$ further we conclude that $A$ has positive probability to occur for some set of parameters.